Thanksgiving Travel

 Bring the right tools and supplies with you as well.
 For your car – tire chains, extra anti-freeze and windshield de-icer, a fully charged mobile device and charger, a flashlight, some roadside flares, an ice scraper and a pen and notebook (in case you need to write down accident info).

-For you and your passengers, bring warm clothes/gloves/hats, blankets, extra snacks and bottled water.
-Even if you are not in a collision, an accident or snow slide could close the road ahead and leave you stranded for hours, so be prepared to wait it out with less stress.
+For you and your passengers, bring warm clothes/gloves/hats, blankets, extra snacks and bottled water – and don’t forget food and water for your pets!
+Even if your vehicle is not involved in a collision, an accident or snow slide could close the road ahead and leave you stranded for hours, so be prepared to wait it out with less stress.
 If you are stopped or stalled, stay with your car and put bright markers on the antenna or windows.
-If you run your vehicle, be sure to clear the exhaust pipe of snow or ice and run it just long enough to stay warm.
+If you run your engine while stopped, be sure to clear the exhaust pipe of snow or ice and run it just long enough to stay warm.

 It's also important to know what your insurance covers in case an accident occurs.
 Review your auto policy or contact your insurance company or agent to make sure you know what your policy does and does not cover.